 In this paper, Müller analyzes the consequences of cash flow hedge accounting on portfolio earnings of firms focusing on main changes between IFRS 9 and IAS 39.
 For this purpose, she develops a simulation study which illustrates the quantitative effects on the accounting entries according to the currently applicable hedge accounting methods.
 It is especially addressed what accounting differences arise and how these distinctions may affect a firm’s earnings.
 Furthermore, I examine to which firms early switching becomes especially desirable or burdensome.
 This information is particularly useful to managers and investors.
 The paper shows that portfolio earnings are affected differently.
 In the model, IAS 39 may lead to higher or lower earnings for increasing deviations between foreign and domestic interest rates.
 Additionally, sensitivity to volatility changes varies among the methods.
 Moreover, a partly ineffective hedging relationship does not necessarily decrease earnings compared to its fully effective counterpart.

-We propose a simulation-based strategy to estimate and empirically assess a class of asset pricing models that account for rare but severe consumption contractions that can extend over multiple periods.
-Our approach expands the scope of prevalent calibration studies and tackles the inherent sample selection problem associated with measuring the effect of rare disaster risk on asset prices.
+Their approach expands the scope of prevalent calibration studies and tackles the inherent sample selection problem associated with measuring the effect of rare disaster risk on asset prices.
 An analysis based on postwar U.S. and historical multi-country panel data yields estimates of investor preference parameters that are economically plausible and robust with respect to alternative specifications.
 The estimated model withstands tests of validity; the model-implied key financial indicators and timing premium all have reasonable magnitudes.
 These findings suggest that the rare disaster hypothesis can help restore the nexus between the real economy and financial markets when allowing for multi-period disaster events.
-Our methodological contribution is a new econometric framework for empirical asset pricing with rare disaster risk.
+The methodological contribution is a new econometric framework for empirical asset pricing with rare disaster risk.

 The paper "Free Shipping and Product Returns" has been published in the Journal of Marketing Research.
 The article is joint work by Edlira Shehu, Dominik Papies, and Scott Neslin.
 The Journal of Marketing Research is one of the field's top journals, rated A+ in the German Jourqual ranking and part of the Financial Times journal list.